lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 There is an excellent resource [here](https://docs.vulkan.org/tutorial/latest/03_Drawing_a_triangle/03_Drawing/03_Frames_in_flight.html) which provides additional information.

+So then just create as many semaphores and fences as frames in flight an that's all, right?
+Again is not so easy!.
+We need to take care with swap chain image presentation.
+We will use a semaphore when submitting the work to a queue to be signaled after all the work has been done.
+We will use an array of semaphores for that, called
+`renderCompleteSemphs`.
+When presenting the acquired swap chain image we wil use the proper index `renderCompleteSemphs[i]` when calling the `vkQueuePresentKHR` function so presentation cannot start until render work has been finished.
+The issue here is that this will be an asynchronous call that can be processed later on.
+Imagine that we created as the `renderCompleteSemphs` array is size to contain as many instances as flights in frame, let's say `2` and we will have `3` swap chain images.

+- In Frame `#0`:
+    - We acquire the first swap chain image (with an index equal to `0`).
+    - We submit the work using `renderCompleteSemphs[0]`.
+    - We present the swap chain image (that is, call the `vkQueuePresentKHR` function using `renderCompleteSemphs[0]` sempahore).
+- In Frame `#1`:
+    - We acquire the next swap chain image (with an index equal to `1`).
+    - We submit the work using `renderCompleteSemphs[1]`.
+    - We present the swap chain image (that is, call the `vkQueuePresentKHR` function using `renderCompleteSemphs[1]` sempahore).
+    - Everything is ok up to this point.
+- In Frame `#2`:
+    - We acquire the next swap chain image (with an index equal to `2`).
+    - We have just `2` instances of `renderCompleteSemphs`, so we need to use `renderCompleteSemphs[0]`.
+    - The issue here is that presentation for Frame `#0` may not have finished, and thus `renderCompleteSemphs[0]` may still be in use.
+We may have a synchronization issue here.

+But, shouldn't fences help us prevent us from this issue?
+The answer is now, fences will be used when submitting work to a queue.
+Therefore, if we wait for a fence, we wil be sure that previous work associated to the same frame in flight index will have finished.
+The issue is with presentation, when presenting the swap chain image we just only pass a semaphore to wait to be signaled when the render work is finished, but we cannot signal when the presentation will be finished.
+Therefore, fence wait does not know anything about presentation state, The solution for this is to have as many render complete semaphores as swap chain images.
+The rest of synchronization elements and per-frame elements just need to be sized to the maximum number of flight, because they are concerned to just render activities, presentation is not involved at all.

 Let's go now to the `Render` class and see the new attributes that we will need (showing the changes in the constructor and the `cleanup` method):